 The Bear Grylls Ultimate knife comes with a limited lifetime warranty.

-Bear Grylls Knife in the Field
+Testing the Bear Grylls Knife in the Field

 All the features in the world don’t mean a thing if the knife fails to perform in the field.
 That was where my main interest lie when doing this Bear Grylls Knife review.
 I did not find myself in any life-or-death situations, but I did wander into the woods and got familiar with this blade.